temu-ltky/website-source/content/equipment.en.md

 +++

 We rent sound and lighting equipment for different events.
 In addition to the packages listed below we can rent out some of our other equipment.
 We offer training for the installation and usage of the equipment if necessary.
-We can also offer technical staff where possible.
+We can also offer technical staff.
 If you are interested [contact us.](#contact)

 NOTE!
 If you are ordering equipment for a band or an artist to use from us, we absolutely require a technical rider well before the date of the performance.

-The rental prices below are valid for associations in LTKY's registry.
+The rental prices below are valid for associations in LTKY's and KOE's registries.
 For other parties the fees are agreed upon on a case by case basis

 ### RENTAL PRICES OF THE EQUIPMENT: